rahulghatodecodes/Consumer_Credit_Risk/README.md

 - Treated outliers present in the ’balance’ variable.

 ## Inference
+- Minimum & Maximum outstanding balance of the customer is $0 and $2654.32 respectively.
+- Minimum & Maximum income of the customer is $771.97 and $73554.23 respectively.
+- Out of 10k customers, 2944 are students and 7056 are not students.
+- Out of 10k customers, 333 would default and 9667 would not default.
+- If a person defaults, then the median outstanding balance is higher than the person who doesn't default.
+- Some customers have probably borrowed a small amount and not been able to pay back the small amount.
+If the customer has borrowed around $1000, repaid $300 and not repaid $700 (outlier).
+- Whether the person defaults or not, the average income probably seems to be the same.
+- The range of income is higher for those who do not default.
+- If the person is not a student, then there is 97% chance the person will not default and 3% chance the person will default.
+- If the person is a student, then there is 96% chance the person will not default and 4% chance the person will default.
+- Correlation between two numerical columns(balance & income), not much correlation found.
 - Defaulters seem to have higher outstanding balance compared non-defaulters.
 - Defaulters’ income seems lower compared to non-defaulters.